vmware-tanzu/velero/master/debugging-restores.md

 Both errors and warnings are structured in the same way:

-* `Ark`: A list of system-related issues encountered by the Ark server (e.g. couldn't read directory).
+* `Velero`: A list of system-related issues encountered by the Velero server (e.g. couldn't read directory).

 * `Cluster`: A list of issues related to the restore of cluster-scoped resources.